Who Is the British Shorthair? Things To Know About This Popular Cat Breed

-A British Shorthair cat’s lifespan can vary depending on whether they are indoor or outdoor felines.
+Their lifespan can vary depending on whether they are indoor or outdoor felines.
 If properly protected against cat hazards in and out of the home, a British Shorthair can live an average of 12-17 years.

 Where do British Shorthair cats come from?

 The British Shorthair is one of the most ancient feline breeds in the world.
 A fascinating cat fact about them is that, despite the name, British Shorthairs can trace their origins back to first century Rome.
 When Roman invaders made their way to the British Isles, they brought British Shorthair cats with them to serve as working felines.
 Much like their human counterparts, these kitties were tough and hardy—more than capable of surviving a tough sea journey and serving as working cats abroad.

 Once in Britain, these wonderful furry friends became popular for their round faces and affectionate natures.
 They were first recorded as the British Shorthair in 1870 and have been one of the most popular cat breeds in the UK ever since!